lightwastak3n/coding-problems/AoC/Advent_of_Code_2022.md

 Not that hard of a problem but managed to make quite the spaghetti code.
 Math background probably helped for the part 2.

 ### Day 12
 Messy solution, will add a cleaner one later.
-The part 2 looked the same as part 1 expect we don't know the exact start.
+The part 2 looked the same as part 1 except we don't know the exact start.
 So I just inverted everything, so that we have one start and multiple ends and checked if we reached the end.

+### Day 13
+Didn't have time and looked hard to parse.
+Will do it later.

+### Day 14
+Took me long time to do this one.
+All approaches were similar to the first working solution but somehow I was getting numbers that were 2-3% off.

+### Day 15